vis-kid/previewer/_posts/2016-06-24-Getting-Started-With-The-Asset-Pipleline.markdown

 ```

-And both result in the following ERB-enhanced HTML in Rails:
+Both result in the following ERB-enhanced HTML in Rails:

 ``` html